A look at the design, market and legacy of Victorian pottery

 When attending an auction for the first time assure that you will be allowed to buy by bringing cash.
 When you first register with an auction they will assign you a buyers number but not before they are convinced you can pay for your purchases.
 Not all auctions take checks or credit cards.
 Some will take checks but will require a letter of credit from your bank.
 Cash assures that you will be able to pay for the item you've purchased regardless of the venue.
 Once you've developed a history with an auction house they may be less demanding and accept other forms of payment in lieu of cash.

 Another thing you need to plan for in advance is a way to bring your purchases home.
 Auction houses are not run like retail establishments.
 They offer no packaging of their own.
 If you are buying online or by phone you will need to arrange for someone to ship you your purchases.
-Some auction houses will offer to ship the merchandise to you at an extravagant price.
+Some auction houses will offer to ship the merchandise to you at an extravagant price quite often as high or higher than the purchase price.
 You are better off contracting with a local shipping service to ship the items instead.
 Regardless, the cost will be a substantial one, and something you need to account for in your budget.
 If you are attending the auction in person bring containers and wrapping material to get your items home safely.

 If you go into an auction prepared it will be no more intimidating than buying through any other medium and you will be rewarded with treasures you could never acquire otherwise.